shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

     ![Picture 41](Linked_image_Files/09-create-power-bi-dashboard_image3.png)

-4. Enter the account details provided to you.
+4. If prompted, enter the account details

+   - Enter the Lab username in **Enter your email address** page.
+     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

+   - Complete the sign up process by selecting the username

+   - Enter the password

+     * Azure Password: <inject key="AzureAdUserPassword"></inject>

 5. If prompted to update the password, reenter the provided password, and then enter and confirm a new password.